yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Fill Color

-- n Microsoft Excel, Fill Color is a feature that allows you to add or change the background color or pattern of cells.
+- n Microsoft Excel, Fill Color is a feature that allows you to add or change the `background color`.
 - It is used to highlight data in cells and make it easier to read and understand. [^9]

 ### Font Color

-- In Microsoft Excel, Font Color is a feature that allows you to change the color of the text in a cell or range of cells.[^10]
+- In Microsoft Excel, Font Color is a feature that allows you to change the `color of the text` in a cell or range of cells.[^10]

 ### Data Alignment

-- In Microsoft Excel, data alignment refers to the position of data within a cell or range of cells.
+- In Microsoft Excel, data alignment refers to the `position of data within a cell` or range of cells.

 #### Align text in a cell [Windows] [^11] [^12]